 Not long after her youngest was born, she was discussing work with her partner and he said he would be happy for her to stay at home with their baby.

 “We discussed childcare costs for both my baby and wrap-around care for my eldest, who was due to start school.
 It was a lot of money.
 Financially I would be better off working, but only just.
 Emotionally we knew the stress of trying to manage work in less hours, pressure from my boss, plus not seeing my girls would provide too much strain on us.
-My boss made it very clear that flexible working wasn’t an option and he didn’t think he was up to it.
+My boss made it very clear that flexible working wasn’t an option and he didn’t think I was up to it.
 He asked me if I would like to do a job at a lower grade instead (for less money) because it would be ‘less pressure’,” said Kate.

 “I was a manager for a service which ran 24 hours and across multiple sites, so why did I need to be in a particular office between 9 and 5?
 Technology would allow me to communicate and collaborate just as effectively if I worked from home a few days a week, or different hours, but too many people still believe you have to physically be somewhere.”

 Childcare costs also played a factor in Kate’s decision to stay home, but she believes the biggest thing that needs to change is the lack of flexibility in the current work culture.

 “Nursery round here costs around £1300 a month, but at least that’s full-time care.
 Before and after school club for my eldest would costs about £350 a month, plus there would be holiday clubs to pay for too.
 That’s a lot of money just to be able to work 9 to 5.